Branded Slots

 Game of Thrones

-Beverly Hills 90210 is an iSoftBet release built around the teenage hit series from the 1990s.
-Characters like Kelly, Brandon, Donna, David, and Steve are used for the top-paying symbols in this 5-reel game with 243 ways to win.
-Once spinners unlock the bonus feature, they get to decide which type of free spins to play.
-The girls’ mode adds up to five wilds during free spins while the boys’ mode can trigger up to three wild reels.
+Beverly Hills 90210 is an iSoftBet release based on the iconic 1990s teen series.
+Characters like Kelly, Brandon, Donna, David, and Steve represent the top-paying symbols in this 5-reel game with 243 ways to win.
+Once players unlock the bonus feature, they can choose which type of free-spin mode to play.
+The girls’ mode adds up to five wilds during free spins, while the boys’ mode can trigger up to three wild reels.

 View more...